Contact Us

 Heat has long been a particular threat to construction workers in Houston, the most dangerous American city for laborers.
 Now, that threat seems to be worsening, and worker advocates are wondering whether the state or federal government will pass stricter regulations protecting some of the country's most vital workers.

 So far, signs aren't encouraging that the government is coming to the rescue.
-That has contractors, construction companies and employees stepping up to keep workers safe and avoid lost productivity due to heat-related illness.
+That has left contractors, construction companies and employees on their own to keep workers safe and avoid lost productivity due to heat-related illness.

 Placeholder